202C-Pilot/202C-Master-Course/week16.md

 * structure effective sentences;
 * choose the right words and phrases;
 * prepare texts for translation; and
-* apply the techniques for creating effective sentences to your redesign project.
+* apply the techniques for creating effective sentences to your Instruction Set project.

 ## By Tuesday Night